Galaxy Core Governance¶

 Any member of the committers group may nominate an individual for membership to the committers group.
 Such individuals must have demonstrated:

-Given the responsibilities and power invested in this group - it is important that individuals not actively working on Galaxy in some fashion are removed from the group.
+Given the responsibilities and power invested in this group, it is important that individuals not actively working on Galaxy anymore are removed from the group.
 If individuals in this group intend to change jobs or reallocate volunteer activities and will no longer be active in the Galaxy community, they should withdraw from membership of this group.
-Periodically, active members may review this group and request inactive members are removed - this should not be interpreted as a condemnation of these inactive members but merely as a reflection of a desire to keep this group focused enough to remain effective.
+Periodically, active members may review this group and request that inactive members are removed - this should not be interpreted as a condemnation of these inactive members but merely as a reflection of the desire to keep this group focused enough to remain effective.

 Direct Commit Access¶

-A committer may only commit directly to the Galaxy repository (i.e. outside of a pull request and not following the procedures described below) the following two categories of changes:
+A committer may only commit directly to the Galaxy repository (i.e. outside of a pull request and not following the procedures described below) the following four categories of changes:

 A release branch is created every few months from the